How to Train Your Scent Hound Dog to Come When Called

 - Provide Clear Consequences

-A: You go over to her and pick her up.
+A: You go over to her and pick her up (if she is small and not heavy).
 This tells her ''your not right now, is actually now, no excuses!''

 B: You use the long line to gently accompany her towards you.
 This is not tugging or pulling.
 The line is used to guide her towards you, just as you would use a fishing pole, at the same time, use your hands to attract her to you by tapping the ground or your leg.
 This also makes the point that ''no right, now'' means yes, right now, no questions asked!''
 Of course, lots of praise and treats will make the point that being near you is always something good.